The eight strangest Christmas traditions on earth

 The Yule Lads, Iceland

 Icelandic kids don’t just get one Santa Claus, they get 13 mischievous trolls roaming the country in the fortnight before Christmas.
 Like Snow White’s seven dwarves, each of the 13 ‘jólasveinar’ (Yule Lads) has his own personality – including Doorway-Sniffer, Spoon-Licker, Sausage-Swiper, Candle-Stealer, Curd-Gobbler, and the ominously named Window-Peeper.
-Each takes turns visiting children who leave shoes in their bedroom window, dropping off pressies for the good kids and rotting potatoes for the bad ones.
+Each takes turns visiting children who leave shoes in their bedroom window, dropping off pressies for the good kids, and depositing rotting potatoes for the bad ones.

 Mari Lwyd, Wales